AkusChhabra/AER850-Machine-Learning/README.md

-Data ommitted for project 2 due to file size restrictions.
+Data omitted for project 2 due to file size restrictions.